turbo-hackers/hash-gen/README.md

 ## ABOUT TOOL :

-HASH-GEN tool is an python based script which create/generate hashes (sha256,md5), verify hashes (sha256,md5) and base64 string encoder and decode.
+HASH-GEN tool is an python based script which create/generate hashes (sha256,md5), verify hashes (sha256,md5) and base64 string encoder and decoder.
 This tool works on any devices with python required. (both rooted and non-rooted Android devices)